openhab/openhab-docs/addons/index.md

 According to the [naming convention for bundles]({{base}}/administration/bundles.html#naming-convention-for-bundles) the *id* for our example is *network*.

-Another way of getting the correct id, is the url from the add-ons documentation page.
+Another way to find the correct `id` is to look at the URL of the add-on documentation page.
-For example the url for the [mqtt binding]({{base}}/addons/bindings/mqtt1/readme.html) is
+For example the url for the [mqtt Binding documentation]({{base}}/addons/bindings/mqtt1/readme.html) is

 ````text
 https://docs.openhab.org/addons/bindings/mqtt1/readme.html
 ```

-So the id would be *mqtt1* in this case.
+In this case, the `id` would be "mqtt1".
 Did you notice the trailing *1* in this id?
-This is because the mqqt binding is a 1.x add-on.
+This is because the mqqt Binding is a 1.x add-on.

-> All 1.x add-ons **must** have a trailing 1 in their id.

 With this information we can now edit the *addons.cfg* file in the `config/services` folder on the machine you are running openHAB on.
 The path is depending on your installation.